-Tomato plant suckers is a term that can be easily thrown around by experienced gardeners that can leave a relatively new gardener scratching their heads.
+Tomato plant suckers is a term that can be easily thrown around by experienced gardeners but can leave a relatively new gardener scratching his or her head.
 “What are suckers on a tomato plant?” and, just as importantly, “how to identify suckers on a tomato plant?” are the most common questions.

 The short answer to this is a tomato sucker is a smallish shoot that grows out of the joint where a branch on the tomato plant meets a stem.

 These small shoots will grow into a full sized branch if left alone, which results in a bushier, more sprawling tomato plant.
 Because of this, many people like to remove tomato suckers from the tomato plant.
 But, there are pros and cons to the practice of pruning tomato plant suckers, so research them benefits and problems before you start taking tomato suckers off your plant.